Ammembala Balappa: Biography

 Balappa was also recognized as a journalist, as he published a Kannada language newspaper called Mithra in the year 1952.
 He also started the first Tulu language newspaper Tulu Siri in 1970.
 Mangalorean Author Chris Emmanuel Dsouza makes a point in his book Bandh Samrat about Balappa's initial days of Trade union activism, he nurtured and mentored George Fernandes in Nehru Maidan, George later went on to become a supreme Trade union leader in Bombay and a Union Minister.
 Balappa was George Fernandes's first guru.They also organised one of the first labour strikes in Mangalore City when they called on strike against Canara Public Conveyance.

 Proficient in Tulu, Konkani, English, Kannada and Hindi languages, he worked as a Hindi teacher in Karkala during Unification movement.

 Balappa founded Bantwal Society Service Co-operative Bank in 1980, to provide financial assistance to the rural folks.
-He had also served as a member of the Land Justice Board between 1975–1977, 1980–1983, 1985–1988.
+He had also served as a member of the Land Justice Board between 1975 and 1977, 1980–1983, 1985–1988.
 He was a member of the Karnataka state government's Backward Class Commission and Mangalore University Academy Council member from 1982 to 1992.

 He was also the founder of Samaja Seva Sahakari Bank of Bantwal.

 This bank was started with only 131 members with a share capital of INR 22.620 /- (Twenty six rupee and sixty two paisa only).

 In 1989, he rejected offer from JD(S) to contest from Bantwal constituency.

 He was honoured with the 'Swarna Swathanthrya' award by the State Government of Karnataka on the occasion of the 50th year of Indian Independence in 1997.

 Balappa was also guru of trade unionist and union minister George Fernandes.